-- Each application for shares must be for a minimum of Five Hundred (500) Shares with increments in multiples of ten (10).
-Applications in other denominations will not be processed or accepted.
-This restriction is not applicable to Applicants for Reserved Shares. - 2.
-If you are not a Reserved Share Applicant you must attach your payment for the specified number of Shares you have applied for in the form of either: - A. Manager's cheque made payable to JN Fund Managers Limited - B. Transfer or deposit of funds to the following account.
+You must attach your payment for the specified number of New Shares you have applied to in the form of either: A. Manager's cheque made payable to JN Fund Managers Limited

+B. Transfer or deposit of funds to the following account